 Anyways, the trail started off on what appeared to be a weather-worn fire road that was for foot traffic only as vehicles had been prohibited for quite a while.
 We could tell because this trail had lots of overgrowth while also containing quite a bit of water gullies and ruts from water cutting right into the surface over the years.
 Barely a minute or two into the hike, we were able to see Mildred Falls, which plunged conspicuously to our right.
 I'm sure with that waterfall, it would only be flowing right after a clearing storm (like the first time we saw it).
 When we showed up two weeks after a clearing storm several years later, we only saw a dark wet streak on the rock wall where Mildred Falls was supposed to flow.

 The trail then hugged the mountain and curved to the left as it flanked the ravine cut through by the San Diego River.
-As we got closer to the river level, we were able to look across the basin towards the San Diego Country Estates, where we could spot the water tank and some homes near its trailhead as well as the zig-zagging trail itself.
+As we got closer to the river level, we were able to look across the basin towards the San Diego Country Estates (formerly the Ramona Estates), where we could spot the water tank and some homes near its trailhead as well as the zig-zagging trail itself.
 Roughly half-way towards the bottom of the descent, there was a trail junction where the left path climbed then followed Cedar Creek for roughly 1/4-mile or so before reaching the top of Cedar Creek Falls.
 This trail detour was not necessary to get to the front of the waterfall, but when Mom and I first did this hike in 2008, we didn't know any better (we even did a pretty dangerous scramble down a gully from the top of the falls to its base, which is now forbidden).
 By the way, this little detour entered the designated permit area so technically a permit would be required.

 Continuing past the trail junction, we continued on the fairly wide trail hugging the mountainous slopes, and when we finally reached the San Diego River basin, that was when the trail was the widest as well as busiest as it joined with the trail from the Ramona side.
 At that point, we then turned left to go through the wooden fences (entering the permit area), and we'd continue the last half-mile to get to the base of the waterfall as described above in the Ramona-side trail description.